canrowv/canrowv/README.md

-"Hi, my name is Can and welcome to my Github profile! 🌎 I'm a 16-year-old software developer from Turkey with ⚡️ experience in React.js, Vue.js, Lua, and SQL languages.
-I primarily work with React and plan to share some of my projects for free in the near 🔥future.
+Hi, my name is Can and welcome to my Github profile! 🌎 I'm a 16-year-old software developer from Turkey with ⚡️ experience in React.js, Vue.js, Lua, and SQL languages.
+I primarily work with React and plan to share some of my projects for free in the near 🔥 future.
 Here, you can find icons representing the languages that I'm familiar with:  🥤

 You can find my Discord profile at <a href="https://discordapp.com/users/425336949516140547" target="_blank">Discord Address</a> Clicking on it will take you directly to my Discord profile.